 5. Built From Light Materials

-Hybrid vehicles are made up of lighter materials, which means less energy is required to run them.
-The engine is also smaller and lighter, which also saves much energy.
+Hybrid vehicles are made of lighter materials, meaning less energy is required to run them.
+The engine is also smaller and lighter, which also saves a lot of energy.

 6. Assistance From Electric Motor